AlmasB/CI517/lectures/lecture6/PITCHME.md

 #### Conclusion

-- Physics, same as maths, very important for games
+- Physics and maths are very important for games
 - Don't have to get exactly right
 - Cheap and cheerful algorithms exist